 The Hovel did not really evolve however we did meet Victor from Gadget Lab who is now our committed manufacturing partner.
-We experimented with high volume production but quickly realised that that the quality and volumes were not quite where they needed to be to get this to work.
+We experimented with high volume production but quickly realised that the quality and volumes were not quite where they needed to be to get this to work.

 At CRL, we developed and designed the Iris which was the springboard to take our business to the next level.

 Without CRL’s workshop and support from some of the design team, we would not have been able to create this amazing product.

 How valuable was it to have access to a specialist prototyping workshop in house?
 What did you use it for?
 Which machines were most important for you?

 The workshop was incredibly important to us and allowed us to quickly develop and iterate.
 This meant we did not have to wait on manufacturers in China to send back samples and allowed us to really define problems and solve them faster and more efficiently.